This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using Google Compute Engine.

 Why is network traffic to/from my instance being dropped?

 Google Compute Engine only allows network traffic that is explicitly permitted by your project's firewall rules to reach your instance.
-By default, all projects automatically come with a default network that only allows SSH or internal Compute Engine traffic.
-If you add any new networks, make sure you set up the appropriate firewall rules to allow network traffic because new networks deny all traffic by default, including SSH.
-For more information, see Networking page.
+By default, all projects automatically come with a default network that allows certain kinds of connections.
+If you deny all traffic by default, that will also deny SSH connections and all internal traffic.
+For more information, see the Firewall Rules page.

 In addition, you may need to adjust TCP keep-alive settings to work around the default idle connection timeout of 10 minutes.
 For more information, see Communicating between your instances and the Internet.